-My passion has always been pushing the boundaries of human endurance, coming as I did from the bylines of Mumbai to the Big Apple and exploring the harshest extremes of nature.
-The lure of Alaska had beckoned, but now I wanted to push the envelope beyond that to the rugged terrain of the icy arctic snow to Grise Fiord, in the northernmost part of Canada, population 132.
+My passion has always been pushing the boundaries of human endurance.
+The lure of Alaska had beckoned, but now I wanted to push the envelope.
+I set off to the rugged terrain of the icy arctic snow to Grise Fiord.
+It’s in the northernmost part of Canada, population 132.
 The planning for such a journey has to be meticulous and took 7 months with someone finally willing to take me to space where no USA photographer had gone before & tracked the Arctic Wolf at the North Pole.
 VIEW PICTURES OF ARCTIC WOLVES

-My journey and travels now bring me to my motherland, India, where I will dare to confront the greatest Mountain range on earth and picture the magnificent Himalayan Snow Leopard, one of nature’s enigmatic animals, almost extinct and reclusive.
+My journey and travels now bring me to my motherland, India.
+I will dare to confront the greatest Mountain range on earth and picture the magnificent Himalayan Snow Leopard.
+They are one of nature’s enigmatic animals, almost extinct and reclusive.

-Human beings are the most efficient predators on earth and the snow leopards will lose this battle, like many of the great beasts that went before.
+Human beings are the most efficient predators on earth.
+The snow leopards will lose this battle, like many of the great beasts that went before.
 Educating natives & humans to co-exist with the snow leopard will help in elongating their lifespan into the next century.

-Our world needs to recognize these beautiful beasts and rescue them so future generations of our children can admire God’s creations for what they are.
+Our world needs to recognize these beautiful beasts.
+We must rescue them so future generations of our children can admire God’s creations for what they are.